Jimmy062006/ESIClient.Dotcore/docs/FactionWarfareApi.md

 <a name="getfwsystems"></a>
 # **GetFwSystems**
-> List<GetFwSystems200Ok> GetFwSystems (string datasource = null, string ifNoneMatch = null)
+> List<Object> GetFwSystems (string datasource = null, string ifNoneMatch = null)

 Ownership of faction warfare systems

-An overview of the current ownership of faction warfare solar systems  - --  This route is cached for up to 1800 seconds  - -- Warning: This route has an upgrade available.  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/fw/systems/)
+An overview of the current ownership of faction warfare solar systems  - --  This route is cached for up to 1800 seconds

 ### Example
 ```csharp